blakeruprecht/blakeruprecht.github.io/content/blog/kiss software.md

 ---
 date: 2023-11-20
-title: KISS Unix is difficult to learn but makes software problems simple to deal with
+title: KISS software is Unix
 description: '"The Unix philosophy of computer software is difficult to learn, but once you do, the rewards are well worth it because it makes using a computer much simpler."'
 ---